Environmental issues in Senegal: Tree cover extent and loss

+REDD+ reference level and monitoring

+Under the UNFCCC REDD+ framework, Senegal has submitted a national forest reference level (FRL).
+On the UNFCCC REDD+ Web Platform, the country's 2025 submission is listed as having an assessed reference level, while a national strategy, safeguards information and a national forest monitoring system are all listed as "not reported".

+The first assessed FRL, submitted in 2025, covered three REDD+ activities at national scale: reducing emissions from deforestation, reducing emissions from forest degradation, and enhancement of forest carbon stocks.
+Using a 2011-2020 reference period, the assessed FRL was -8,860,748 t CO2 eq per year.
+The technical assessment states that it included above-ground biomass and below-ground biomass, reported CO2 only, and used a forest definition of at least 0.5 hectares, 10 percent canopy cover and trees at least 2 metres in height.

 Overfishing

 West African communities face pressure from both overfishing by local fleets as well as Asian and European fleets harvesting from fisheries in West Africa as other fisheries become overfished or collapse.
 For example fleets in 2017 Saint-Louis, Senegal have seen a large decline in harvest, causing ripple effects on nutrition and food supply in the country, where 75% of animal protein comes from fish.
 White grouper fisheries in Senegal's waters have collapsed.